海角社区

 • Kirsten Gabriel, Ph.D.

-Director - CA License PSY23461
+Senior Director - CA License PSY23461

 Dr. Kirsten Gabriel is a Board Certified Clinical Psychologist and licensed to practice in California, Colorado, and Nevada.
-She is currently the Director of Counseling and Psychological Services (CAPS) at 海角社区 (海角社区CI).
+She is currently the Senior Director of Counseling and Psychological Services (CAPS) at 海角社区 (海角社区CI).
 She earned her Ph.D. in Clinical Psychology from the University of Georgia.
 She completed her internship at the University of Maine Counseling Center and postdoctoral training at the University of Nevada Las Vegas CAPS.
 She has been a practicing psychotherapist since 1997 in a variety of outpatient and inpatient settings, including as the Manager of the Employee Assistance Program at the University of California Santa Barbara (UCSB) and Assistant Clinical Director at UCSB CAPS.

 Dr. Gabriel works with adults of all ages experiencing a range of challenges including relationships and academically-related problems, anxiety, depression, trauma, substance misuse, life transitions, care giving, and identity development.
 She has worked extensively with non-traditional college students, military veterans, and their families.
 She specializes in behavioral threat assessment and management consultation.
 She practices a culturally informed, mindfulness-based cognitive therapy approach to healing.
 Dr. Gabriel is collaborative, evidence-based, and solution-focused in her work.